 When you hear the term “joint pain,” you may think of arthritis.
-Arthritis can cause both pain and swelling, or inflammation, in joints, which are the areas where bones in the body meet.
+Arthritis can cause both pain and swelling, or inflammation in joints (the areas where bones in the body meet).

 Some of the most common symptoms of low T include: